Martina Aitolehti: Life and career

-In recent years, Aitolehti has gone through a divorce from Eerikäinen and started a career as a singer.
+In recent years, Aitolehti and Eerikäinen have divorced and she has started a career as a singer.
 She released her debut solo album Martina through the Universal Music Finland label in March 2011.
 She was let go by the record label six months later.

 In 2012, Aitolehti was pregnant with her second child.
-She also appeared in a new reality television show called Viidakon tähtöset (The Stars of the Jungle), which is similar to the British reality format I'm a Celebrity...Get Me Out of Here!.
+She also appeared in a new reality television show called Viidakon tähtöset (The Stars of the Jungle), which is similar in format to the British reality show I'm a Celebrity...Get Me Out of Here!.

 In 2014, Aitolehti featured as a presenter and somewhat bossy instructor in a lifeguard themed reality TV format, which is marketed internationally under the title All-Star Lifeguards!.
 The second season of the show premiered in 2015.
 The reality show features Kimmo Vehviläinen and Ola Tuominen as the narrators and Martina's cast of other Finnish celebrities such as: Janita Lukkarinen, Jasmin Voutilainen, Isabel Ljungdell, Sahra Ali, Melissa Roos, Jasmine Tukiainen, Kristina Karjalainen, Sabina Särkkä, Sara Sieppi, Belinda Heinonen, Minna Sara, Rosanna Kulju, Anne-Mari Miettinen, Amanda Harkimo, Evelina Lorek, Nora Vuorio, Rita Niemi, Suvi Pitkänen, Linda Danakas, Elina Tervo, Kimmo Kemppi, Jucci Hellström and Anne Hiltunen.

 In 2017, Aitolehti participated in the Finnish Gladiators TV-series, Gladiaattorit, with a role name "Pantteri" (Panther).
 From 2020 to 2021, she was in a relationship with an Iraqi-born man who participated in the Nationalmuseum robbery in Sweden.
-Aitolahti also had a relationship with Stefan Therman since 2011 and later with ex-ice hockey star Hannu Pikkarainen.
+Aitolahti also had a relationship with Stefan Therman since 2011 and later with ex-ice hockey star Hannu Pikkarainen, who was convicted of rape in 2022 to 2 years imprisonment.

+Criminal convictions

+In 2010, Aitolehti was convicted of one count of assault, illegal threat and violation of domicilary peace.

+In 2014, Aitolehti was convicted of one count of drunk driving.

+In 2018, Aitolehti was convicted of one count of assault.

+In 2020, Aitolehti was convicted of one count of driving without a driving licence.